joheec/COMP15/hw_006/ReadMe.md

 		students.
 	- Print All Paths
-		- Uses DFS: Insert the original TA at the back of a vector of strings.
+		- Uses DFS: Insert the original TA at the back of a vector of strings (path).
 Find the TA in the hashed table.
-If the TA doesn't exist, remove the last entry of the path (if not the first time through the function, remove the last 2 entries: course and student name) and return path.
-If TA is found, add go through all of the students the TA directly taught (while loop).
-If the student is the target student, print the path, the course, and the student, and go to the next student.
-If the student was already visited, go to the next student.
-If they are neither the target nor was visited, insert the course and and student to the end of path, and recursively call the function again to look up the ta in the hashed table.
-Once the base cases are reached (cannot find TA), remove the last 2 entries from path (course and student name), and continue the student while loop.
+If the TA doesn't exist, return.
+If TA is found, go through all of the students the TA directly taught using a while loop.
+If the student is the target student, print the path, the course, and the student, and go to the TA's next student.
+If the student was already visited, go to the TA's next student.
+If they are neither the target nor was visited, insert the course and student to the end of the copied path, which is then passed recursively, looking up the new ta in the hashed table.
+Once the base cases are reached, returns back to the while loop and continues with the rest of the TA's students.
 		- - Best Case Complexity is O(E).
 All TAs and students have a one-to-one relationship, and none of the TAs share the same index.